Housing Support for Veterans: A Program Built on Reality, Not Assumptions

 Barriers That Disrupt the Housing Journey

 Finding and keeping housing is rarely a straight line.
-Even with funding, programs, and goodwill, veterans and other unhoused individuals face roadblocks at each step.
+Even with funding, programs, and goodwill, veterans face roadblocks at each step.

 1. Application & Documentation